Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 I have four favorite hotels in the Santa Cruz neighborhood.
 These hotels are very popular, have high rankings on sites like Trip Advisor and Google reviews, and in general, are some of the best places to stay in Seville, Spain.

 Hotel Casa Del Poeta – I stayed here on my first visit to Seville and it left an impression.
 What stood out the most was the service and attention to detail.
-I had mentioned I was on a gluten-free diet and the staff went out of their way to provide gluten free options at the breakfast each morning (which was always delicious).
-The beds are ultra-comfortable, the rainfall showers are the perfect way to relax after a day of sightseeing, and the staff are brilliant at helping you plan your day and getting reservations or tickets.
+The beds are ultra-comfortable, the rainfall showers are the perfect way to relax after a day of sightseeing, and the staff are brilliant at helping you plan your day and obtaining reservations or tickets.

 Hotel Casa 1800 – this hotel has one of the most spectacular rooftop pool views.
 If having a pool with a view is on your list, this is your hotel.